-A uterine prolapse (Utero-Vaginal) occurs when the ligaments of the uterus are stretched due to weakness in the pelvic floor resulting in the uterus slipping down into the vaginal passage.
-Cystocele and Rectocele can also lead to development of a uterine prolapse.
-With this type of pelvic organ prolapse, you will feel the uterus bulging into the vagina.
+A uterine prolapse (Utero-Vaginal) occurs when the ligaments of the uterus are stretched due to weakness in the pelvic floor resulting in the uterus being pushed or pulled into the vaginal passage.
+Cystocele and Rectocele can also lead to development of a uterine prolapse due to the pulling on tissues.
+With a uterine prolapse, you may feel the uterus bulging into the vagina.
 Uterine prolapse is measured in stages ranging from stage 1 which is a minor prolapse, to stage 4 which is complete prolapse.
 It is very important to begin pelvic floor muscle training as soon as possible to regain the strength in your pelvic floor and lessen the symptoms of your prolapse.

 Because this type of pelvic organ prolapse causes the womb to drop into the vagina, the bowel and bladder can be impacted as the uterine support ligaments play a role in the overall stability within the pelvis.
 Issues with urinary incontinence, fecal incontinence and sexual dysfunction can occur with uterine prolapse.
 With a full uterine prolapse, the entire uterus is outside the body.
 If you believe you may have a prolapsed, you should see your doctor or pelvic floor physical therapist (physiotherapist).

 Grades of Uterine Prolapse

 Bear in mind when looking at these images that they show the prolapse when under increased intraabdominal pressure.
 Without an increase in intraabdominal pressure, the organs and tissues do not generally bulge in the same way.
 In the case of severe prolapse, the bulge may be present at all times.